Ylianst/ESP-IQ2020/documentation/protocol.md

 <-- 01 37 80 23A300
 ```

 Every hour, we see this `0x23D1` command.
 This seems to contain the Chlorine, Ph and life remaining for the Freshwater IQ cartridge in hours.
+The command seems to return 7 x 32bit integers.

 ```
 <-- 37 01 40 23D100